serokell/blog-posts/typescript-for-haskellers/article.md

 With the `extends` keyword, you can make a condition: `T extends U ?
 X : Y`.

-It also allows you to choose not only from two but from many types: `T extends U ?
-X : T extends W ?
-Y : Z`.

-With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell), although they are not quite like them.
-In conjunction with mapped types, it is a great feature to manage your types.

 Here is a basic example of a conditional type.
 Type `B` extends `A`, but type `C` doesn't, and the `Condition` type will return one type if `T extends V` and the other one otherwise.